CentralFloridaAttorney/dataspoon/README.md

   </a>
 <h3 align="center">dataspoon</h3>
   <p align="center">
-    easy to use tools for onehot mysql databases
+    easy to use tools for working with data
     <br />
     <a href="https://github.com/CentralFloridaAttorney/dataspoon/wiki"><strong>Explore the Wiki»</strong></a>
     <br />